Hero bakgrunn

 Finding your body

-From the football pitch to the dance floor, different forms of physical expression carry different gender codes and for queer people, navigating both these codes as well as what movement itself feels right can be daunting.
+From the football pitch to the dance floor to the skating track, different forms of physical expression carry different gender codes and for queer people, navigating both these codes as well as what movement itself feels right can be daunting.
 This panel brings together people whose physical lives span different physical movement spaces from sports, dance and performance, to talk honestly about where they've felt free to inhabit their bodies and where they haven't.

 What would you tell a younger queer person who is still figuring out their expression?

-Have you ever found a physical space that felt like yours — and what made it feel that way?
+Have you ever found a physical space that felt like yours?
+What made it feel that way?

 Is there a version of yourself that only exists in certain physical spaces?

-What does it feel like when a space actually allows you to explore movement on your own terms?
+What does it feel like when a space actually allows you to explore movement on your own terms — a space where identity and body align?

 What would you want physical spaces to look like for the next generation of queer people finding their bodies?